AnniecTW/Notes/LeetCode/Matrix/212. Word Search II/README.md

 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

-General Idea: First use **Trie** to store all entries in words.
-Then iterate through each cell in `board` and call dfs to search possible paths containing valid words.<br>
+General Idea: We first build a Trie to store all words for efficient prefix lookup.
+Then, we iterate through each cell in the board and perform DFS to explore all valid paths.<br>

 1) Build a Trie from the word list
    ```python